On this page

 cp /root/.ssh/authorized_keys /home/username/.ssh/authorized_keys

-💡 Pro-Tip: Copying the authorized_keys file directly from root ensures that the exact same cryptographic keypair you just used to log in will work for the new user.
+Copying the authorized_keys file directly from root ensures the same keypair you just used to log in will work for the new user.
+Then fix permissions — SSH is strict about this.
+If the .ssh directory or key file permissions are too loose, the daemon silently rejects the keys to protect you from local actors who might have read access:

 chown -R username:username /home/username/.ssh